MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 ## Telemetry Dashboard

 Telemetry Dashboard is an Excel workbook that is configured to connect to a telemetry database.
-Telemetry Dashboard is installed together with Office Professional Plus 2016, Office Standard 2016, and Office 365 ProPlus editions of Office 2016.
-To view it, you must have Excel 2016 installed.
+Telemetry Dashboard is installed together with Office 365 ProPlus, Office Professional Plus 2019, and Office Professional Plus 2016.
+To view Telemetry Dashboard, you must have Excel 2019 or Excel 2016 installed.

-After Office 2016 is installed, you can start Telemetry Dashboard by using one of the procedures in the following table:
+After Office is installed, you can start Telemetry Dashboard by using one of the procedures in the following table:

 **How to start Telemetry Dashboard**